AJ4200/Portyfolio.res/client/README.md

 Most of this is boilerplate, but I will call out the following three dependencies:

-- `animejs` -> A javascript animation library, used for the grid animation inside of DotGrid.js
+- `animejs` -> A javascript animation library, used for the grid animation inside of DotGrid.tsx
 - `framer-motion` -> A react based animation library, used in a hand full of places (anywhere you see `<motion.el />` style components)
 - `sass` -> All styling uses plain CSS and sass modules for this project